Bug Check 0xD1: DRIVER_IRQL_NOT_LESS_OR_EQUAL

 Address that referenced memory.
-Use `ln' on this address to see the name of the function.
+Use ln (list nearest symbols) on this address to see the name of the function.

-If a driver responsible for the error can be identified, its name is printed on the blue screen and stored in memory at the location (PUNICODE_STRING) KiBugCheckDriver.
-You can use the debugger dx command to display this -
+If a driver that is responsible for the error can be identified, its name is printed on the blue screen and stored in memory at the location (PUNICODE_STRING) KiBugCheckDriver.
+You can use dx (display debugger object model expression), a debugger command, to display this: dx KiBugCheckDriver.

 This bug check is usually caused by drivers that have used improper memory addresses.

-Possible causes for the page fault include the following:
+Possible causes for the page fault include the following events: